 Getty Images/iStockphoto

-How to create an EC2 instance from AWS Console
+How to create an EC2 instance from the AWS Console

 Launching EC2 instances is one of the most basic tasks AWS cloud users perform.
-AWS makes it easy to complete the EC2 instance launch process, but there are still many steps involved.
+Although AWS makes it easy to complete the process, there are still many steps involved.

-While there are multiple ways to create an EC2 instance, this tutorial walks through these steps in AWS Console.
-It also provides input on important considerations and key concepts.
+While there are multiple ways to create an EC2 instance, this tutorial walks through these steps for the AWS Console as well as provides input on important considerations and key concepts.

 The AWS Console, alternatively called the AWS Management Console, is a GUI to provision and manage resources and deployments on AWS.
 It is a collection of management consoles for the various services that make up the AWS cloud.